-Since 1974, the Student Press Law Center has been the nation's only legal assistance agency devoted exclusively to educating high school and college journalists about the rights and responsibilities embodied in the First Amendment and supporting the student news media in their struggle to cover important issues free from censorship.
+Since 1974, the Student Press Law Center is the nation's only legal assistance agency devoted exclusively to educating high school and college journalists about the rights and responsibilities embodied in the First Amendment, and supporting the student news media to cover important issues free from censorship.

 The Student Press Law Center is an advocate for student First Amendment rights, for freedom of online speech, and for open government on campus.
 The SPLC provides information, training and legal assistance at no charge to student journalists and the educators who work with them.

 If you have a legal concern, please use our legal request form.
 If you have general questions about SPLC, its website and initiatives, or want a staff person to speak at your conference, contact Diana Mitsu Klos.
 SPLC staff are also available to conduct Skype or Google Hangouts training with student newsrooms and classes.

 If you are a member of the media, contact Hadar Harris or Diana Mitsu Klos.